-I’ll be carrying my soap in an unbleached cotton sachet which is meant to absorb any moisture from the soap and (hopefully) keep things dry.
+On my trip, I’ll be carrying my soap in an unbleached cotton sachet which is meant to absorb any moisture from the soap and (hopefully) keep things dry.
 This removes the need for purchasing a plastic soap container or plastic toiletry bottle for body wash.

 I look for soap that has minimal ingredients, is free of synthetic dyes and palm oils, and is scented with essential oils.

 More tips on choosing a truly natural soap